oslofjord-twin/OslofjordDB-API/README.md

 There is also an example of how to connect to our Hasura GraphQL endpoint using Apollo Client running on a next.js-server.
 - The example implementation can be found at: 'OslofjordDB/api/src/app/components/'
-- There is also some example queris located in: 'OslofjordDB/api/src/app/queries/gqlQueries.jsx'
+- There is also some example queries located in: 'OslofjordDB/api/src/app/queries/gqlQueries.jsx'

 ## DB manager